To the Members of GE T&D India Limited

 * Amount as per demand orders including interest and penalty wherever indicated in theorder

-(viii) Accor ding to the information and explanations given the Company has notdefaulted in repayment of loans or borrowings to any banks.
+(viii) According to the information and explanations given to us the Company has notdefaulted in repayment of loans or borrowings to any banks.
 Further the Company does nothave any loans or borrowings from any financial institution or government and the Companydoes not have any debentures issued / outstanding at any time during the year.

-(xi) According to the information and explanations given to us and based on ourexamination of the records of the Company the Company has paid managerial remuneration inexcess of amounts as laid down under the provisions of Section 197 read with Schedule V tothe Act to its whole time directors/ managing director.
-The excess amount of Rs.
-40.2million is being recovered by the Company from such directors as also confirmed by therespective
+(xi) According to the information and explanations given to us and based on ourexamination of the records of the Company the managerial remuneration has been paid orprovided by the Company in accordance with the provisions of Section 197 read for theperiod under audit with Schedule V to the Act.

 (xii) According to the information and explanations given to us the Company is not aNidhi Company.
 Accordingly paragraph 3(xii) of the Order is not applicable.

-(xiii) According to information and explanations given to us and on the basis of ourexamination of the records of the Company all transactions with the related parties arein compliance with section 177 and 188 of the Act where applicable and the details havebeen disclosed in the Ind AS financialstatements as required by the applicable accountingstandard.
+(xiii) According to information and explanations given to us and on the basis of ourexamination of the records of the Company all transactions with the related parties arein compliance with Section 177 and 188 of the Act where applicable and the details havebeen disclosed in the financial statements as required by the applicable accountingstandard.

 (xiv) According to information and explanations given to us the Company has not madeany preferential allotment or private placement of shares or fully or partly convertibledebentures during the year.
 Accordingly paragraph 3(xiv) of the Order is not applicable.

 (xv) According to information and explanations given to us the Company has not enteredinto any non-cash transactions with directors or persons connected with him.
 Accordinglyparagraph 3(xv) of the Order is not applicable.